samarkhatiwala/tmm/README.md

 export TMM_DIR=$TOPDIR/TMM

-###### Notes:

-(i) It is recommended that you delete the object files created above and in any of the subsequent examples with 'make cleanall'
+Note: You can delete the object files created above and in any of the subsequent examples with 'make cleanall'

-(ii) The way libraries are internally named and installed on MacOS by the native clang C compiler is different from gcc or on Linux.
-(Essentially, you will get a 'library not found' error when running the code.)
-To account for this, the Makefiles in the TMM add an extra flag when compiling with clang but they need to be able to detect that you're using clang.
-This usually works but occasionally fails.
-If this happens to you then specify the compiler explicitly here and elsewhere in this guide:

-make CCOMPILER=clang ...

 (5) Lastly, build the tmm4py extension module (replace python3 with python if necessary):